 What Is a Blood-Sugar-Friendly Diet?

-This is for Sugar control, heart, and overall health.
+This is for blood sugar control, heart health, and overall health.

 The Role of Carbohydrates in Blood Sugar Control